MetOffice/simulation-systems/source/WorkingPractices/glossary.rst

     moved into code review.

 Colon Keyword:
-    The formatting pattern for certain ticket keywords such as CR:user to indicate that "user" will be performing the Code System Review.
+    The formatting pattern for certain ticket keywords.
+For example CR:user to indicate that "user" will be performing the Code System Review.

 CodeSys Review:
-    A technical review of the changes involved in the ticket, including checks on that code standards have been upheld and that the working practices have been followed.
+    A technical review of the changes involved in the ticket, including checks that code standards have been upheld and that the working practices have been followed.
 These reviews are generally completed by a member of the Simulation Systems and Deployment Team.
     Once a review has been approved the Code Systems Reviewer is then